Movies have returned to the Sierra Madre Playhouse!

 Now, in the spirit of our mission to illuminate the diversity of the American experience, join us as we dig deeper with films that highlight unique perspectives on America and the growth of the arts.
-These films are an essential part of Artistic Director Christian Lebano's vision that further contextualize the productions staged at the Playhouse.
+These films are an essential part of Producing Artistic Director Christian Lebano's vision that further contextualize the productions staged at the Playhouse.

 To complement our productions, we present evenings of films.
 See below for what we have complementing our upcoming production of You're A Good Man, Charlie Brown!

 Our Off the Screen Film Series returns!
 Join us for our first indoor event at the Playhouse in over a year, a screening of a documentary on Charles Schulz, the author of "Peanuts" comic strip.